Saturday, 18th May:

 The Dickensian Child: Angels, Innocence & Early Death – Walter Mason

 How did Dickens contribute to English myths of childhood?
 Many of the children in his books like Oliver Twist, Tiny Tim, Little Nell and Poor Jo were all famous characters in the Victorian popular imagination, and all unified by their innocence and suffering.
 This talk will look at some of Dickens’ key child characters and examine how Dickens engaged with ideas of the child in his fiction.
 Walter Mason surveys prevailing attitudes towards children in the nineteenth century and how children were presented in the theatre, literature and religion of the period.

-Victorian Jewellery – Anne Schofield
+The Victorian Way of Death -Mourning Jewellery in Dickens World – Anne Schofield

 The tradition of wearing mourning jewellery goes back many centuries, but reached its peak in Victorian England with the death of Queen Victoria’s beloved husband Albert in 1861.
 She worn mourning dress and jewellery until her own death.
 Anne Schofield, who has collected and dealt in antique jewellery from her shop in Queen Street, Woollahra for many years and who speaks and writes on jewellery, will talk about mourning jewellery in Dickens’ time.